nishantjr/masters-thesis/thesis.md

 $T_i$-satisfiability we want to derive a decision procedure for quantifier free $T_1 \union T_2$ satisfiability.

-We can transform any formula $\phi$ into an *equi-satisfiable* formula in disjunctive normal form.
+We can transform any formula $\phi$ into an *equisatisfiable* formula in disjunctive normal form.
-Furthur, for each atom in such a formula we can apply "purification" to obtain a formula with each atom in the signature of one of the theories.
+Further, for each atom in such a formula we can apply "purification" to obtain a formula where each atom is in the signature of one of the two theories.

-Now, our task has become to find a model $M_0$ and an assigment $a: \vars(\phi) \to M_0$ such that
+Now, our task has become to find a model $M_0$ and an assignment $a: \vars(\phi) \to M_0$ such that
-$M_0, a \models \purified$.
-In general, this requires knowing thde semantics of each of the theories, but in the case of stably infinite theories, the task is easier.
-With stably infiniteness, since every satisfiable formula has an infinite model, if we need a value distinct from a witness we have infinite choices for either the value or the witness. i.e.
-$$T_1 \union T_2 \not\models \phi \land \vec t_k \ne \vec t'_k
+$M_0, a \models \purified$, where $\Sigma_0$ is the intersection of the two signatures.
+In general, this requires knowing the semantics of each of the theories, but in the case of stably infinite theories, the task is easier.
+With stable infiniteness, since every satisfiable formula has an infinite model, if we need a value distinct from a witness we have infinite choices for either the value or the witness. i.e. $$T_1 \union T_2 \not\models \phi \land \vec t_k \ne \vec t'_k
-\iff T_i \models \phi \limplies \vec t_k = \vec t'_k$$
-This means that we do not need to find a specific arrangement, but just a satisfiable equivalence relation of the shared variables.
+\iff T_i \models \phi \limplies \vec t_k = \vec t'_k$$ This means that we do not need to find a specific arrangement, but just a satisfiable equivalence relation of the shared variables.
 For any formula, $\purified$, we have an equisatisfiable formula
-$\arrangements$.
+$\Or_{equiv\in \Equiv(\SharedVariables)}\{ \purified \land \phi_{\equiv}\}$, where
+$\Equiv(\SharedVariables)$ is the set of partitions on the shared variables $\SharedVariables$ and
+$\phi_\equiv$ is the formula defining this equivalence relation.
 Since for stably infinite theories we only care about the equivalence class being satisfiable, we can project this formula onto each of the theories and check satisfiability.

 \begin{figure}
 $$\begin{matrix*}[l]